wrey75/slithyweb/USAGE.md

 the form `UA-xxxxxx-1` where xxxxxx are digits) in the field.
 The gtag (Google Tag) code will be added to all the pages of your website.

+The Google Analytic code is _only_ added if the user is _not_ an administrator.
+An administrator is someone who can manage options on the Website.
+This restriction is mainly added to avoid surestimated visits when the site has just started.
+You could avoid this if you ban some IP addresses and with some other rules on Google Analytics but the right way is to disable the count for administrators.

 ## Short codes

 Short codes are not part of the settings but available at your discretion in any posts